tldr-pages/tldr/pages/common/surfraw.md

 # surfraw

-> Surfraw is a CLI to query a variety of web search engines.
+> CLI to query a variety of web search engines.
-> It consists of a collection of elvi, each of which knows how to search a specific website.
+> Consists of a collection of elvi, each of which knows how to search a specific website.
 > More information: <http://surfraw.org>.

 - Display the list of supported website search scripts (elvi):